 |General Biology II w/ lab||4||6|

 |Organic Chemistry II w/lab||4||6|

-Science and Math courses must be completed no more than 5 years prior to enrollment.
-All pre-requisite coursework must be completed with a grade of “C” or better ("C-" grades are not acceptable).
+Science and Math courses must be completed no more than 5 years prior to enrollment (Summer 2010 or more recent).
+All prerequisite coursework must be completed with a grade of “C” or better ("C-" grades are not acceptable).